 SMA employees are compensated through management fees paid by advisory clients, including institutional clients.
 SMA does not receive "soft dollar" benefits through arrangements entered into with third parties.
 "Soft dollars" refers to the practice of using broker commission dollars to pay for trading and research related goods or services and trade execution.
 However, SMA may receive from custodians without cost support services and/or products, certain of which assist SMA to better monitor and service client accounts maintained at such institutions.
 When broker commissions relating to client transactions are used to obtain research or other products or services, SMA receives a benefit for which it does not have to pay.
 Thus, SMA has an incentive to select a broker-dealer based on SMA's interest in receiving the research or other products or services, rather than on the clients' interest in receiving the lower commission.
-A detailed list of these programs is included in SMA's ADV Part 2A accessible here: Sage ADV 2A
+For more information about these programs, see Item 12 and 14 of our Form ADV Part 2A brochure.